cpuguy83/dockerhub-webhook-listener/README.md

 This is just a simple HTTP server setup to listen for and handle DockerHub webhook calls.

+A simple `Logger` handler and a slightly more complex `Mailgun` handler are included for reference in creating handlers.

 ## Usage
 Add a config file using `-config-file`